isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

 ## Article 4 - Definitions
 The GDPR provides several definitions that are essential to understanding its provisions.

-For instance:
+&nbsp;

+### Article 4.1 - Personal data
-- **Personal data** refers to any information relating to an identified or identifiable natural person (data subject).
+**Personal Data** refers to any information relating to an identified or identifiable natural person (data subject).
 Identifiable information can include names, identification numbers, location data, online identifiers, or factors specific to the person's identity.
-- **Processing** encompasses any operation performed on personal data, whether automated or not.
-- **Controller** refers to the entity determining the purposes and means of personal data processing.
-- **Processor** refers to the entity processing personal data on behalf of the controller.

-Here are some examples:
-- **Personal data**: Let's say an online store collects customer information for the purpose of processing orders.
+Let's say an online store collects customer information for the purpose of processing orders.
 Personal data in this context could include the customer's name, address, email address, phone number, and payment information.

+&nbsp;

+### Article 4.2 - Processing
+**Processing** encompasses any operation performed on personal data, whether automated or not.

-- **Processing**: Suppose a company analyzes customer purchase history to generate personalized product recommendations.
+Suppose a company analyzes customer purchase history to generate personalized product recommendations.
 This process of analyzing and utilizing customer data to provide tailored recommendations is an example of processing personal data.
-- **Controller**: Consider a social media platform that determines the purposes and means of processing user data.
-The platform sets the rules and decides how user data is collected, stored, and used, making it the controller of that personal data.
-- **Processor**: Continuing with the previous example, the social media platform might engage a third-party analytics company to analyze user data and provide insights.
-In this case, the analytics company acts as a processor, as it handles personal data on behalf of the social media platform.

 &nbsp;

-### Article 4.1 - Personal Data
-The GDPR defines personal data as any information relating to an identified or identifiable natural person: **Identifiability** depends on the existence of means reasonably likely to be used for reidentification, considering factors such as costs, time required, available technology, and technological developments.

-**Pseudonymisation** involves substituting identifiers in personal data with pseudonyms.
-However, if the link between the pseudonym and the identifying data can be reconstructed using additional information, the pseudonymised data is still considered personal data.

-When it comes to AI and the GDPR definition of personal data, two key issues are raised:

-- First, there is the "re-personalization" of anonymous data, which refers to the **reidentification** of individuals associated with such data. **AI and computational statistics methods can increase the identifiability of apparently anonymous data, allowing connections to be made with the individuals involved**.
-Numerous cases have demonstrated the reidentification of supposedly anonymous datasets, revealing sensitive information about individuals, such as medical records, browsing history, or preferences.

-   The reidentification of data subjects is often based on statistical correlations between nonidentified data and personal data related to the same individuals.
-For example, matching deidentified hospital admission information with the governor's date of birth, ZIP code, and gender enabled the reidentification of the governor's health records.
-Similarly, anonymized movie ratings in a Netflix price database could be reidentified by linking them to non-anonymous ratings in IMDb.

-   To address reidentification, there are two approaches.
-The first involves ensuring that data is deidentified in ways that make it more challenging to reidentify the data subject.
-The second approach focuses on implementing security processes and measures for the release of data to prevent reidentification.

-- Another issue is the **inference** of further personal information from existing personal data. **AI systems can infer new information about data subjects by applying algorithmic models to their personal data**.
-The question arises as to whether the inferred information should be considered as new personal data, distinct from the original data.
-For example, inferring an individual's sexual orientation from facial features or personality type from online activity.
-If the inferred information is deemed new personal data, automated inferences would trigger the same consequences as processing personal data under the GDPR.

-Here are some examples:
-- **Re-personalisation of anonymous data (reidentification)**: Imagine a healthcare research institution that collects anonymized medical records from a large group of individuals for analysis.
-Through AI and advanced data linkage techniques, it becomes possible to reidentify specific individuals by linking the anonymized data with other available information such as publicly available datasets or social media profiles.
-This reidentification process can potentially breach the anonymity of the data and reintroduce personal identifiers, making it a concern under the GDPR.

-- **Inference of further personal information**: Suppose an e-commerce platform collects personal data such as customers' purchase history, browsing patterns, and demographic information.
-By applying AI algorithms and data analytics, the platform can infer additional personal information about its customers.
-For example, based on a customer's purchase preferences, browsing behavior, and location data, the platform may infer their interests, hobbies, or lifestyle choices.
-These inferences create new personal information that goes beyond the explicitly provided data, and they may have implications under the GDPR, as individuals have the right to be aware of and have control over such inferences.

-&nbsp;

 ### Article 4.4 - Profiling
 Article 4(4) of the General Data Protection Regulation (GDPR) defines **profiling as any form of automated processing of personal data that involves using the data to evaluate certain personal aspects of a natural person**.
 This includes analyzing or predicting aspects related to the person's work performance, economic situation, health, personal preferences, interests, reliability, behavior, location, or movements.

-**Profiling, although not explicitly mentioning AI, typically involves the use of AI technologies for processing**.
-It aims to classify individuals into categories or groups based on inferred features.
-It involves gathering information about individuals and evaluating their characteristics or behavior patterns to categorize them and make predictions about their abilities, interests, or likely behavior.

-**The advancement of AI and Big Data has significantly increased the opportunities for profiling**.
-Profiling often relies on machine learning algorithms trained on large datasets that link certain features of individuals to specific outcomes.
-Once trained, these algorithms can be used to make predictions for new individuals based on their input data.

-For example, AI-based profiling can be used to determine the likelihood of heart disease for insurance applicants based on their health records, habits, or social conditions.
-It can also assess the creditworthiness of loan applicants by considering their financial history, online activity, and social standing.
-Furthermore, it can predict the likelihood of reoffending for convicted individuals based on their criminal history, personality traits (identified through personality tests), and personal background.
-These predictions may trigger automated determinations related to insurance pricing, loan approvals, or parole decisions.

-**AI-based profiling can go beyond predictions and also influence a person's behavior**.
-For instance, it can be used to trigger desired purchasing behavior or voting behavior by understanding a person's propensity to respond in certain ways to specific stimuli.

-**When it comes to personal data, it's essential to differentiate between the general correlations captured by the algorithmic model and the results obtained by applying the model to a specific individual**:
-- The algorithmic model itself doesn't contain personal data as it links input values (predictors) to outcomes (targets) for individuals with similar characteristics.
-- However, when the model is applied to a new individual, the description of the individual and the inferred outcome become personal data, collected and inferred from that individual.

-Under the GDPR, data protection rights also apply to inferred data concerning individuals when they are used to derive conclusions that are or may be acted upon.
-Data subjects have the right to access both the personal data used as input for the inference and the personal data obtained as the inferred output.
-They also have the right to rectify inferred information, even if it is based on unverifiable or probabilistic inferences.

-There has been a discussion about granting data subjects a general right to "**reasonable inference**."
-This means that individuals would have the right to challenge the inferences made by AI systems, not just the decisions based on those inferences.
-For an inference to be considered reasonable, it should meet criteria such as acceptability, relevance, and reliability.
-Controllers should be prohibited from basing their assessments or decisions on unreasonable inferences and should be able to demonstrate the reasonableness of their inferences.
+&nbsp;

+### Article 4.7 - Controller
+**Controller** refers to the entity determining the purposes and means of personal data processing.

+Consider a social media platform that determines the purposes and means of processing user data.
+The platform sets the rules and decides how user data is collected, stored, and used, making it the controller of that personal data.

+&nbsp;

+### Article 4.8 - Processor
+**Processor** refers to the entity processing personal data on behalf of the controller.

+Continuing with the previous example, the social media platform might engage a third-party analytics company to analyze user data and provide insights.
+In this case, the analytics company acts as a processor, as it handles personal data on behalf of the social media platform.

+&nbsp;

+### Article 4, Recital 26 - Not Applicable to Anonymous Data
+Recital (26) addresses identifiability and Pseudonymisation:

+- **Identifiability** is the conditions under which a piece of data which is not explicitly linked to a person, **still counts as personal data**, since the possibility exists to identify the person concerned.

+   Let's say there is a dataset containing medical records of patients.
+The dataset includes information such as age, gender, and medical conditions, but does not include any names or direct identifiers.
+However, if there is another dataset available that links the patient's unique identification number with their names, and someone can use this additional information to identify specific individuals in the medical records dataset, then the information in the dataset is still considered personal data.
+This is because the possibility exists to identify the individuals even without explicit linkage to their names.

+- **Pseudonymisation** involves substituting identifiers in personal data with pseudonyms.
+However, if the link between the pseudonym and the identifying data can be reconstructed using additional information, the **pseudonymised data is still considered personal data**.

+  In a marketing company, customer data is pseudonymized by replacing actual names with randomly generated unique identifiers.
+The company uses these pseudonyms for internal data analysis and targeting advertisements.
+However, if the pseudonymized data can be reconstructed or linked back to the original customer profiles using additional information, such as a separate database that contains the mapping between pseudonyms and actual names, then the pseudonymized data is still considered personal data.
+The fact that the link between the pseudonyms and the identifying information can be reconstructed means that the data is not truly anonymized and the principles of data protection still apply.

 &nbsp;